dannygaray60/ytext-editor-g4/README.md

 # ytext-editor-g4
-Simple text editor made with Godot 4
+Just a simple text editor made with Godot 4, developed for personal purposes.